Total $\mathbb{A}$-variation flows: Main results for Neumann boundary conditions

+In particular, if $\mathbb{A}u\in L^1(\Omega,\R^{m\times n})$, then $F_{relaxed}(u)=F_{dual}(u)=\int_\Omega f(x,\mathbb{A}u(x))\dx$. \end{proposition} \begin{proof} This can be proven exactly as for functionals depending on the full gradient, see e.g.\ \cite[Thm.\ 11.2]{rindler2018calculus} for a proof without the $L^2$ restriction.
+Requiring the convergence in $L^2$ is not a restriction, since smooth recovery sequences can be taken to converge in $L^2$ by Proposition \ref{prop:strict}. \end{proof}

+We remark that there are very classical counterexamples showing that this is wrong without the Assumption \ref{assf2} even for the full gradient in one dimension, see e.g.\ \cite[p.\ 513]{Bouchitte}.

-Our main theorem is that we can characterize the subdifferential of $F$ as the set of all $z$ for which equality in the definition of $F$ is attained as explained in the introduction.
+Our second main theorem is that we can characterise the subdifferential of $F$ as the set of all $z$ for which equality in the definition of $F$ is attained, as explained in the introduction.